dar920910/TextLinesCompareTool/README.md

 ### :computer: Using Project's Console Application

-1. Run the program from the command-line to create the configuration default template when the first launching.
-2. Open the generated **config.xml** file from the appeared the **storage** folder in your favorite text editor.
-3. Create your own description to generate custom file objects.
-See the "Reference" section below to get help.
-4. Run the program after configuration creating is finished.
-Your generated files are in the **storage/out** directory.

 You should pass command-line arguments to successfully run the program.

 Use the following format of the command: